-swantelopes asked: i love your blog- really fun to read :> i had a question about my two boys! they're around a year old & i've noticed hair thinning around their rump area. i couldn't figure it out until i noticed Franny was balding around his genitals as well.. i think they may just be over grooming one another. does that sound right? they don't seem bothered, but i want to make sure it's not the symptom of some other discomfort. (plus they look like scruffy little hobos.)
+swantelopes said: i love your blog- really fun to read :> i had a question about my two boys! they're around a year old & i've noticed hair thinning around their rump area. i couldn't figure it out until i noticed Franny was balding around his genitals as well.. i think they may just be over grooming one another. does that sound right? they don't seem bothered, but i want to make sure it's not the symptom of some other discomfort. (plus they look like scruffy little hobos.)

 Mod 2: Good question.
 I don’t have a definitive answer for you, but I would get them checked for mites (especially if there are scabs in the balding area!).
 The members on ratforum.com might be able help you out better than I can, as I haven’t encountered that issue before.
 I hope that helps!

 Anonymous said: May you post your icon picture?
 It's so cute!

 Mod 2: Our icon is from a picture I drew a while back, the full image was posted here about a month ago. :)

 threeteabags said: My ratty Pigwidgeon is about maybe 2 years old?
 Her buddy Leo, who was always more placid than her, had to be put down due to a tumor a while back.
 At first she calmed and stopped biting completely, but now Pig has become pretty aggressive again, when I put my hand in the cage she'll bite if she gets the chance, no exceptions.
 She doesn't like being picked up IN cage, but if I have her out she LOVES me and has fun again.I get her being territorial and lonely, but I fear for any new rat, advice?